 Ubud is rich in beauty and culture making it a fantastic place for any traveler.
-There is yoga, organic food and shopping everywhere you go.
+You`ll find yoga, organic food and adventure around every corner.
 Whether you are hiking up volcanoes, exploring waterfalls, or enjoying the Balinese food; there is no shortage of things to do in Ubud.

 Explore the Campuhan Ridge Walk

-This walk is easy, beautiful, free and one of our favorite things to do in Ubud!
-The ridge walk starts behind the Warwick IBAH villas and spa; you can easily walk here from the main streets.
-The path is about 2 kilometers each way with stunning views the entire way.
+This walk is easy, beautiful and free making it one of our favorite things to do in Ubud!
+The ridge walk starts behind the Warwick IBAH villas and spa which you can easily walk to from the main streets.
+The path is about 2 kilometers each way full of jaw dropping jungle views.
 There is literally zero shade.. so plan to go early in the morning or later in the evening to beat the heat.

 Hike Up a Volcano for Sunrise

 A Trek Up Mount Batur is one of the most popular and spectacular things to do in Ubud.
-You get up in the early hours of the morning and hike up to the top of this volcano to watch the sunrise.
+Waking up at 3 am for the challenging hike is 100% worth it once that sun starts to come up.
 Expect to pay around 924,000 IDR ($70 USD) which includes transportation, a guide and lunch.
 Trust me; you do not want to miss these views!